dfjmax/afklmdevnet-original-case/README.md

 - View the application in the browser: http://localhost:4200

-Solution Description
+Solution Description:
 =================
-I was not able to complete all the requirements due to my time availability, so I gave priority to implement a very basic backend that communicates with the Api Mock.
+Stack: Spring Boot Rest Backend + Angular 7 + Angular Material

-Also a very basic UI was implemented using AngularJS 7 + Angular Material to perform the fares search.
+I was not able to finish with all the requirements due to my time availability, so I gave priority to implement a very basic backend that communicates with the Api Mock and a very basic UI with AngularJS 7 + Angular Material to perform the fares search.

 Pending Tasks
 =================